Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: MDFN

-\footnote{Part of MIFN has been used in 14th International Conference on Applied Human Factors and Ergonomics (AHFE 2023)}The key innovation of this section is applying multi-source information to suppress the background object and enhance the head feature, in the pixel-level head feature space.
-In general, given an image, we have a feature extraction network $\emph{N}_{{\rm feat}}$, and a detection network $\emph{N}_{{\rm det}}$.
-The output for input image $\bm{I}$ is $\emph{N}_{{\rm det}}(\bm{h})$, where $\bm{h}=\emph{N}_{{\rm feat}}( \bm{I})$.
-The inference pipeline is depicted in Figure~\ref{h1-i}, consisting of two modules: (1) The multi-source information generation module is developed to estimate the five-source information, including optical flow, frame difference maps, depth maps, and density maps.
-(2) The feature aggregation module is proposed to aggregate multi-source features for effective head detection and tracking.
+\footnote{Part of MDFN has been used in the 14th International Conference on Applied Human Factors and Ergonomics (AHFE 2023)}The key innovation of this section is applying multi-source data to suppress the background object and enhance the head feature, in the pixel-level head feature space.
+In general, we have a backbone network $\emph{N}_{{\rm feat}}$ that aims to extract the deep feature, and a detection network $\emph{N}_{{\rm det}}$ that aims to detect the head.
+The output of the detection network for the input image $\bm{I}$ is $\emph{N}_{{\rm det}}(\bm{h})$, where $\bm{h}$ denotes the extracted feature: $\bm{h}=\emph{N}_{{\rm feat}}( \bm{I})$.
+The inference pipeline is shown in Figure~\ref{h1-i}.
+It has two parts: (1) The multi-source data generation module is developed to estimate the five-source information, including optical flow, frame difference maps, depth maps, and density maps.
+(2) The feature aggregation module aims to fuse multi-source features for effective head detection and tracking.